Dude902/DropMix-Card-Template/README.md

   <LI>*Allow uploading card art and moving/resizing/rotating.
     <BR>* Rotation sliders functional but buggy.
       <BR>- Shifting rotated images moves them with respect to the rotation, instead of moving straight with respect to the card.
-      <BR>- Resetting or centering a rotated and scaled or flipped image causes skewing
+      <BR>- Resetting or centering a rotated and scaled or flipped image causes skewing</LI>
-    <BR>* Manipulating card art is untested on mobile.</LI>
   <LI>Draw text as soon as it loads instead of waiting.</LI>
   <LI>Make the text boxes and other inputs more immediately responsive to changes.</LI>
   <BR>